We believe everyone is capable of work. If you're living with an injury, illness or disability and want to find a job, we’re here to help.

 We’re committed to helping people reach their goals and improve their lives.

-They are dedicated to your job search and will talk you through how we help you, how to access Disability Employment Services and what you need to do.
+They are your guide to finding a job and will talk you through how we help you, how to get the most from the Disability Employment Services program and what steps you need to take next.
 This includes:

 explaining the services we provide